ethereum/py-evm/docs/api/api.cli.rst

                             $XDG_DATA_HOME/.local/share/trinity
       --port PORT           Port on which trinity should listen for incoming p2p/discovery connections.
 Default: 30303
+      --trinity-tmp-root-dir
+                            If this flag is set, trinity will launch with a temporary root directory as provided by the ``tempfile`` library.

     logging:
       -l LEVEL, --log-level LEVEL